Executive Director and Founder

 Youth Dance Instructor

-Jennifer has been teaching dance to preschoolers since 1994 in several nursery schools and dance studios in the Boston Area including, The Dancing Arts Center in Holliston and Creative Steps Dance Studio in Newton.
-She also teaches and choreographs for first and second graders at The Watertown Children’s Theatre in Watertown and sixth thru ninth graders at Boston Children’s Theatre Summer Program in Beverly.
+Jennifer Lester-Rubin trained with the Boston Ballet, and danced in their production of The Nutcracker at the age of 5.
+She has been teaching dance to preschoolers in several nursery schools and dance studios in the Boston Area for more than twenty years, and has instructed students at The Dancing Arts Center in Holliston and Creative Steps Dance Studio in Newton.
+She also teaches and choreographs for first and second graders at The Watertown Children’s Theatre in Watertown, and the sixth thru ninth graders at Boston Children’s Theatre Summer Program in Beverly.

 Youth Ballet Instructor

 Clara Mills has studied ballet for nearly twenty years.
 During her senior year of high school, she joined the Boston Ballet School where she performed in their professional production of The Nutcracker.
 In college, Clara studied ballet and pointe with Jill Silverman, Cosmin Marculetiu, Jeremy Ruth Howes, and Boston Ballet’s Laura Young; the Horton technique in modern with Gregory King; and jazz with Milsy Davis and Todd Shanks.
 In 2013 and 2015 she danced in Dean College’s dance companies, performing pointe pieces from Laura Young and Jeremy Ruth Howes.
 Clara has also worked with the Franklin Performing Arts Company in their 2012 and 2013 productions of The Nutcracker, dancing roles of Arabian soloist, Spanish soloist, flowers, and mouse queen.
 Clara has danced in several professional summer programs including the Boston Ballet, the Boston Conservatory, the Joffrey Ballet School in New York, and the American Ballet Theater in New York.